 Bishop Ireton offers an extraordinary and gifted faculty and staff.
 The average Bishop Ireton teacher is someone with a master’s degree, often two, with more than ten years of teaching experience.
 Our teachers understand they are seeking to "touch eternity" by preparing students through instruction and example to lead future generations.

 The dedication of our teachers fosters a learning environment characterized by challenge.
-Our students focus on preparing for college and take 28 credit hours, which includes 1.5 credits of capstone projects in Digital Fluency, in order to graduate.
+Our students focus on preparing for college and take a minimum of 26.5 credit hours in order to graduate.
 Students can take courses in each of three levels: College Prep, Honors and/or Advanced Placement.
 Our classes are kept small (student/teacher ratio is 13/1) to facilitate increased individual attention.
 Computer technology is integrated in all subjects to produce students with the skills needed to excel in today’s information society.

 The graduates earned over $11.0 million in college scholarships.